railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 Managing by department
 ----------------------

-When they're used properly, timesheets can be a good control tool for project managers and can provide awareness of costs and times.
+When they are used properly, timesheets can be a good control tool for project managers and can provide awareness of costs and times.

 When employee teams are important, a control system must be implemented.
 All employees should complete their timesheets correctly because this forms the basis of planning control, and the financial management and invoicing of projects

-You'll see in :ref:`ch-services` that you can automatically invoice services at the end of the month based on the timesheet.
+You will see in :ref:`ch-services` that you can automatically invoice services at the end of the month based on the timesheet.
 But at the same time some contracts are limited to prepaid hours.
 These hours and their deduction from the original limit are also managed by these timesheets.

 .. index::
    single: module; hr_timesheet_sheet

-In such a situation, hours that aren't coded into the timesheets represent lost money for the company.
-So it's important to establish effective follow-up of the services timesheets and their encoding.
+In such a situation, hours that are not coded into the timesheets represent lost money for the company.
+So it is important to establish effective follow-up of the services timesheets and their encoding.
 To set up a structure for control using timesheets you should install the module :mod:`hr_timesheet_sheet`.